 The system Khan Academy's implemented for gamification to engage its users has proven to be a success.
 Khan Academy still uses the gamification system I helped inspire more than 5 years later.

-Today, Khan Academy is used by more than 40 million students every month.
+Today, Khan Academy is used by millions of students every month.